 Types of Miscarriage

 ‘A miscarriage can take hours, days or even weeks to unfold.
-The following are examples of what you may experience.’
+The following are examples of types of miscarriage you may experience.’

 Very Early Miscarriage

 Very early miscarriage, which is common – guessed at as up to 50% of all miscarriages – is a pregnancy that ends soon after implantation, sometimes only a few days later.
 You may not even have been aware that you were pregnant.
-This early loss is medically referred to as a ‘Chemical Pregnancy’ and it would once have gone undetected with-out the ultra sensitive pregnancy tests now on the market, making it easier to get a positive result 3 or 4 days before your period is due.
-If a home pregnancy kit showed faintly positive, it was not a false pregnancy test, it was evidence that conception had taken place.
+This early loss is medically referred to as a ‘Chemical Pregnancy’ and it would once have gone undetected with-out the ultra sensitive pregnancy tests now on the market.
+This makes it easier to get a positive result 3 or 4 days before your period is due.
+If a home pregnancy kit showed faintly positive, it was not a false pregnancy test.
+It was evidence that conception had taken place.

-The medical term changes to ‘Clinical Pregnancy’ when a baby continues to develop normally but miscarries before it would be visible on an ultrasound, usually at around 5 or 6 weeks gestation or within about a week of a missed period.
-When your period does arrive it can be put down to a late one and is usually heavier than normal.
+The medical term changes to ‘Clinical Pregnancy’ when a baby continues to develop normally but miscarries before it would be visible on an ultrasound.
+This is usually at around 5 or 6 weeks gestation or within about a week of a missed period.
+When your period does arrive, it can be late and is usually heavier than normal.

-Although first pregnancies are the ones most associated with baby loss, it is still often extremely dismaying, confusing and sad to have a miscarriage confirmed, even this early in a baby’s development when the implications of life’s changes were just sinking in.
+First pregnancies are the ones most associated with baby loss.
+It is often extremely dismaying, confusing and sad to have a miscarriage confirmed, even this early in a baby’s development, when the implications of life’s changes were just sinking in.
 For those who had particularly looked forward to having a baby, especially any couples with infertility problems or for women who are recurrent miscarriers, it can be devastating. (see ‘grief’ section)

-Missed miscarriage (also called ‘missed abortion’) is usually early in the pregnancy as well and you may have no warning symptoms and discover through a routine scan that your baby has no heartbeat, the result of a non-viable foetus.
-If there is an empty foetal sac (called a ‘blighted ovum’) the egg was fertilized and attached itself to the uterine wall but unfortunately, even though it might have kept growing for a few weeks, no embryo ever developed.
+Missed miscarriage (also called ‘missed abortion’) is usually early in the pregnancy.
+You may have no warning symptoms and discover through a routine scan that your baby has no heartbeat, the result of a non-viable foetus.
+If there is an empty foetal sac (called a ‘blighted ovum’) the egg was fertilized and attached itself to the uterine wall.
+Unfortunately, even though it might have kept growing for a few weeks, no embryo ever developed.

 Threatening miscarriage may be experienced for days or even weeks before you lose the baby.
 At this stage you could experience any of the following: